Personal injury Trust Investment

 Will my future be secure?

-You have suffered a serious illness or injury, and the compensation award is intended to help you to live a more comfortable life.
-Most people we speak to are particularly concerned to find out if their future will be secure as a result of the compensation.
-We help people like you to build a financial plan to establish whether your future is secure.
+Most people who receive compensation are concerned to understand if their future will be secure.
+Financial planning helps you to establish whether your future is secure.
 A financial plan seeks to establish how your income, expenses, assets and liabilities work together.
 We can take all of the known data about your financial life and project forward using some sensible assumptions about the future.

 • How long will you need access to the money?